Equilibrium Investment with Random Risk Aversion: (Non-)uniqueness, Optimality, and Comparative Statics: Equilibrium Strategy

-We emphasize that, in contrast to the classical CRRA utility, which generates a “myopic” strategy reacting primarily to the instantaneous market price of risk $\lambda(t)$, the equilibrium under random risk aversion is inherently forward-looking due to the dependence on $\Lambda(t)$.
-Finally, we refer to \cite{liang2024dynamic} and \cite*{liang2025dynamic} for similar structural representations, although monotonicity properties and comparative statics are not investigated therein. \end{remark}
+We emphasize that, in contrast to the classical CRRA utility, which generates a “myopic” strategy reacting primarily to the instantaneous market price of risk $\lambda(t)$, the equilibrium under RRA is inherently forward-looking due to the dependence on $\Lambda(t)$.
+Finally, we refer to \cite{liang2024dynamic} and \cite*{liang2025dynamic} for similar structures of the equilibrium strategies under other preferences, although monotonicity properties and comparative statics are not investigated therein. \end{remark}